 What is the real difference?

-SSL an TLS do the same thing – they encrypt information transfer on the web.
+SSL and TLS do the same thing – they encrypt information transfer on the web.
 TLS is just a more secure and an upgraded version of the SSL.
 TLS became so popular that the old SSL protocol is no longer being offered and in use.
-Anyway, in order to prevent the public from getting confused and asking themselves what is “TLS” and what is the difference between “TLS” and “SSL”, the certificate authorities named the “TLS” as “SSL”.
+Anyway, to prevent the public from getting confused and asking themselves what is “TLS” and what is the difference between “TLS” and “SSL”, the certificate authorities named the “TLS” as “SSL”.
 We all buy SSL Certificates nowadays, though they are actually TLS Certificates.

 You can find the list with all our SSL Certificates here.